davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 #### Submitting Your Assignment

-After you have completed the homework, use the following to submit your work on Canvas.
-I assume you wrote your program inside your virtual machine.
-There are two options to submit your work.

-1. If you pushed all your code to a Github repository.
-Make sure your repo is public, and simply submit the URL to your repo on Canvas.
+1. Commit and push your code to your Github repo.
+Make sure your repo is public (or private and accessible by me).

-2. If you'd rather submit a "zipped" file on Canvas, do the following:

-   - From the Terminal, navigate to the directory that contains your homework directory.
-   - Zip up your homework directory: `tar -czvf <file_name>.tar.gz <homework_dir>`

-     - For example, if my homework directory is called `hwk1/`, and I want the zipped file to be called `hwk1.tar.gz`, use: `tar -czvf hwk1.tar.gz hwk1/`

-     - You can un-zip this file later using: `tar -xzvf <file_name>.tar.gz`

-   - Navigate to our course on Canvas, and find the assignment submission box.

-   - Click on Submit Assignment, and you should be able to "browse" for your file

-   - When you've selected the proper file, click Submit Assignment again to upload it.

-3. You may submit as often as you'd like before the deadline.
-I will grade the most recent copy.
+2. On canvas, simply submit the URL to your Github repo.
+No other form of submission is accepted.

 #### Credits